-“To be human is to have a story,” says Erica Helm Meade who balances her work-life between two vocations: storytelling and a private practice in psychotherapy.
-“The two arts feed one another,” she says.
-“Both have to do with character, the human condition, and the psyche’s bent toward narrative as a way to make meaning.”
+To be human is to have a story, says Erica Helm Meade, who for decades balanced her work-life between two disciplines: storytelling and a private practice in psychotherapy.
+“The two arts feed one another,” she says, “as both have to do with character, the human condition, and the psyche’s bent toward narrative as a way to make meaning.”

 A lifelong student of myth and folklore, Erica sees mythology as the first psychology and often brings a pertinent story into the consulting room.
 “It’s powerful to visit that place where the personal and universal overlap.
 When a story strikes a chord it goes to work on you.
-Catharsis, insight, perspective, compassion, solace, courage–all these can come from a well-chosen tale.”
+Empathy, catharsis, insight, perspective, compassion, solace, courage–all these can come from a well-chosen tale.”
 She has written two books inviting us into this process, TELL IT BY HEART: Women and the Healing Power of Story and THE MOON IN THE WELL: Wisdom Tales to Transform Your Life, Family, and Community, both published by Open Court.

-“At the heart of therapy,” she says, “are the stories that define us—family stories, personal stories–spoken and unspoken.
+“At the heart of therapy are the stories that define us,” says Meade, “family stories, personal stories–spoken and unspoken.
 These can inspire or constrict us.
-The stories we tell ourselves shape our perception of the moment, influence our actions, set the tone for the future, and even have the power to self-fulfill.”
-Erica’s current book in progress, THEMEWORK: How to Re-Story Your Life and Get Over What Holds You Back, is about deconstructing the restrictive stories in our heads.
-It takes a look at how they got there and what purpose they once served, how they live presently in our bodies and minds, and how they actively shape present and future.
+The stories we tell ourselves shape our perception of the moment and set the tone for the future.”
+Erica’s current book in progress, ThemeWork: How to Re-Story Your Life and Get Over What Holds You Back, is about deconstructing our restrictive stories.
+It takes a look at how they got there, what purpose they once served, how they live presently in our bodies and minds, and how they actively shape present and future.

-© 2009-2015 Erica Helm Meade
+© 2009-2017 Erica Helm Meade

 Website design - Dakota Productions